bcbrown/bookreviews/2017/README.md

 ### General Systems Thinking
-A more rigorous treatment of the same subject as The Systems Bible, this is a book to which I expect I'll often reread.
+A more rigorous treatment of the same subject as The Systems Bible, this is a book to which I expect I'll often return.

 ### Confederacy of Dunces
 Several people to whom I've talked about this book found it revolting when they tried reading it.
-I found it a highly enjoyable tale about wholly unlikeable characters.
+I found it a highly enjoyable tale about wholly unlikeable characters, but can understand why someone might viscerally dislike it.

 ### Too Like the Lightning
 ### Seven Surrenders
 Too Like the Lightning is an engaging sci-fi novel, mixed with Enlightment philosophy and some fantasy.
-I read both and it's sequel, Seven Surrenders, over separate 24-hour periods.
+I read both it and its sequel, Seven Surrenders, over separate 24-hour periods.
 The sequel isn't quite as good, but still worthwhile.